-TEMPO in (1/1)V H2O/glycerol (no deuteration, all natural abundance).
-After mixing the ingredients, the filled sample container was frozen in liquid nitrogen before being transferred to a cryogenically pre-cooled polarizer (cryostat temperature during the transfer below 20 K).

-The natural abundance sample formulation was reported to show a mono-exponential build-up in our 7T setup (299 MHz 1H Larmor frequency) (Jähnig et al., 2019).
-In addition, fast proton spin diffusion and a homogeneous radical distribution was intended to ensure a homogeneous monoexponential build-up and decay of the polarization.
-Compared to our previously published work, we upgraded the system to a new microwave source (200 mW; Virginia Diodes Inc., USA) and silver-plated the wave guides to reduce resistive losses, yielding approximately 8 times more microwave power than before in the sample space (around 65 mW) (Himmler et al., 2022).
-Details of the experimental setup can be found elsewhere (Jähnig et al., 2017; Himmler et al., 2022).
-The NMR measurements were performed at a sample temperature of 3.3 K with a Bruker Avance III HD (Bruker BioSpin AG, Switzerland) spectrometer.
-A pre-scan delay of 18 us was used to protect the spectrometer from signal overflow.
-All data processing was performed using MATLAB scripts.
+- 180 formulations with TEMPO in DNP juice (6:3:1 mixture of glycerol-d8, D2O and H2O) or TEMPO in (1/1)V H2O/ glycerol (no deuteration, all protonated natural abundance).
+After mixing the ingredients, the filled sample container was frozen in liquid nitrogen before being transferred to a cryogenically pre-cooled polarizer (cryostat temperature during the transfer below 20K).
+The protonated natural abundance sample formulation was reported to show a mono-exponential build-up in our 7 T set-up setup (299 MHz 1H Larmor frequency) (Jähnig et al., 2019).
+In addition, fast proton spin diffusion and a homogenous homogeneous - 185 radical distribution should ensure a homogenous homogeneous mono-exponential build-up and decay of the polarization.
+Compared to our previously published work, we upgraded the system to a new microwave source (200 mW, Virginia Diodes Inc., USA) and silver-plated the wave-guides to reduce resistive losses, giving us yielding approximately eight times more microwave power as before at in the sample space (around 65 mW) (Himmler et al., 2022).
+Details of the experimental set-up setup can be found elsewhere (Jähnig et al., 2017; Himmler et al., 2022). - 190 The NMR measurements were performed at a sample temperature of 3.3 K with a Bruker Avance III HD (Bruker BioSpin AG, Switzerland) spectrometer.
+We use a A prescan delay of $18 \ \mu s \ \mu s \ used$ to protect the spectrometer from signal overflows.
+All data processing was performed using Matlab scripts.